 Following the detector simulation, events are reconstructed with an energy-flow algorithm~\cite{energyflowthesis,energyflowthesis2,energyflowthesis3} and the scattered electron is reconstructed using the default H1 approach~\cite{H1:2012qti,H1:2014cbm,H1:2021wkz}.
 Mis-measured backgrounds are suppressed with standard selections~\cite{H1:2012qti,H1:2014cbm}.
 This whole process makes use of the modernized H1 computing environment at DESY~\cite{Britzger:2021xcx}.
 Each dataset is comprised of approximately 10 million events.

 Figure~\ref{fig:feature-plots-particle-django-vs-rapgap} shows histograms of the nine features used as input for the neural network training.
 These features include the energy $E$, longitudinal momentum $p_z$, transverse momentum $p_T$, and pseudorapidity $\eta$ of the scattered electron and the total Hadronic Final State (HFS), as well as the difference in azimuthal angle between the two $\Delta \phi(e,{\rm HFS})$.
 The HFS is quite sensitive to the $\eta$ acceptance of the detector.
 In order to have HFS features that are comparable for the particle and detector definitions, we only use generated final state particles with $|\eta|<3.8$ in the definition of the particle-level HFS 4-vector.
 Both simulations provide event weights that must be used for physics analysis.
 In our study, we do not weight the simulated events in order to maximize the effective statistics of the samples in the neural network training.
+This has a small effect on the spectra, but has a large impact on the number of effective events available for training.
 The electron feature distributions agree very well for the two simulations, while there are some visible differences in the HFS features.